rpm-lab/CSCI5551-Spr25/syllabus.md

 The objective of the final project is for you to gain experience with state of the art approaches in deep learning and a sense of how research in the area is conducted.

-## Quizzes

-Throughout the semester, there will be a total of 16 quizzes administered through [gradescope](https://www.gradescope.com/courses/481744){:target="_blank"}.
-These quizzes will be posted before lecture sections throughout the semester and be available to take until the beginning of lecture that same day.
-Quizzes will be released at 7:00AM CT and must be submitted by 2:30PM CT.
-Each quiz will have a 15 minute time limit.
-Each quiz will consist of 1 or 2 short questions within the scope of previously covered lectures and graded projects. -->

 <!-- ## Grading Policy